dmaster18/the_word_unscrambler_app/README.md

 ## Usage

-The user should be taken directly to the app's homepage on his or her local machine's default web browser.
-From there, the user can click a link to study cocktails, a link to take a quiz, or view the leaderboard.
+From the homepage, the user can click a link to play a quick game, a full game, or view the leaderboard.

-within 3 minutes from a random assortment of nine letters.
+In both the quick and full game modules, the user must score as many points as possible by creating as many words in the allotted time.
+Each word has a score that is equivalent to the length of the word, so a two-letter word is worth two points and a nine-letter word is worth nine points.

+In the quick word game, the user must score as many points as possible within a minute from one letter grouping.
+In the full word game, the user must do the same but with ten possible letter groupings within five minutes.
+The user cannot use any letter tile more than once when forming anew word.
+When a user enters a word, the game will inform him whether the word is correct or incorrect.

 Users with especially high scores can feel free to post their high scores to the app's leaderboard.

-Users cannot use any letter tile more than once when forming a new word.
-When a user enters a word, the game will inform him whether the word is correct or incorrect.

 ## Contributing